About NPPatch

 NPPatch exists because we don’t think it should be the only path forward.

-We’ve taken the open-source NPSP codebase — all five original packages — and consolidated it into a single repository.
+We’ve taken the open-source NPSP codebase — all six original packages — and consolidated it into a single repository.
 We’re distributing it as a second-generation, namespaced, unlocked package.
-That distinction matters: it means organizations can install NPPatch and modify the code in their own environments if they need to.
-It means the community can continue to fix bugs, build features, and ship updates on its own terms.
-The namespace preserves a clean upgrade path so that improvements can flow to everyone who wants them, while the unlocked model ensures that no single entity holds the keys to what organizations can do with their own systems.
+That distinction matters: the source code is visible and auditable, and the community can continue to fix bugs, build features, and ship updates on its own terms — without Salesforce’s involvement or approval.
+The namespace preserves a clean upgrade path so that improvements can flow to everyone who wants them as version upgrades, while the unlocked model ensures that the community — not a corporate product team — controls what gets built and when it ships.

 This isn’t a fork born out of frustration with Salesforce.
 We’re genuinely excited about much of what’s being built in Nonprofit Cloud.
 But we believe every organization should choose its path based on what actually fits — what the product does, what it costs to implement and maintain, and what kind of support exists around it.
 Not based on the fear that the alternative is disappearing.